chrismilson/Homemade-DiffieHelman/README.md

 # INSTALL

-just do make and eerything gets done.
+just do make and everything gets done.

 # USAGE